Smart Fiberglass Solutions Contact Us Now

 • Should I install a smoke curtain or a fire shutter?

-• Which one offers better evacuation safety?
+• Which system offers better evacuation safety?

-• Can these two systems work together?
+• Can smoke curtains and fire shutters work together?

-What Is a Smoke Curtain?
+1. What Is a Smoke Curtain?

 • Contain smoke within a specific zone

-• Prevent smoke spread through open spaces
+• Prevent smoke from spreading through open spaces

 • Maintain visibility in evacuation routes

-• Support smoke extraction systems
+• Support mechanical smoke extraction systems

-• Improve safe escape time
+• Improve available safe escape time for occupants

 Typical Types of Smoke Curtains

-What Is a Fire Shutter?
+2. What Is a Fire Shutter?

-• Protect openings between fire zones
+• Protect openings between fire compartments

 • Reduce heat transfer